-These fluffy almond flour pancakes can be enjoyed whether you’re a carbaholic (hi!) or on a low-carb eating plan.
+These fluffy pancakes can be enjoyed whether you’re a carbaholic (hi!) or on a low-carb eating plan.
 These pancakes are keto-friendly and don’t contain any added sugar.

 - Almond flour: it’s best to use almond flour and not almond meal.
-Almond flour is more finely ground than almond meal so will make for a softer texture in the pancakes.
+Almond flour is more finely ground than almond meal so will make for a softer texture.

-- Baking powder: this is necissary to help the pancakes rise.
+- Baking powder: this is necessary to help the pancakes rise.

 - Salt: for a little taste.

 - Eggs: these pancakes call for 2 eggs while many pancake recipes use 1 egg.
 The reason for this is that almond flour is gluten-free and needs more eggs to help it bind together.

 - Almond milk: you can substitute any type of milk you like here.

 - Vanilla extract: for some flavour. (this is optional to add)